irwansyahwii/backend-code-challenge/README.md

 You have to change the `Server`, `Port`, `Userid`, and `Password` based on your database setup.

-You can use the pre-configured `postgres` in `compose.yaml` by running:
+You can use the pre-configured `postgres` database server in `compose.yaml` by running:

 ```
 docker compose up db -d